melsman/mlkit/mlbasisfiles.md

 changed, even though the underlying ML type scheme has not.

-As an example, consider what happens if we modify the function readWord in the source file lib.sml so that it puts its result in a global region.
-This modification will trigger recompilation of the source file scan.sml, because the assumptions under which it was previously compiled have changed.
+As an example, consider what happens if we modify the function readWord in the source file `lib.sml` so that it puts its result in a global region.
+This modification will trigger recompilation of the source file `scan.sml`, because the assumptions under which it was previously compiled have changed.
 Besides changes in region-annotated type schemes with places, changes in multiplicities and in physical sizes of formal region variables of functions may also trigger